NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Jervis Stoot.md

     desc: "  Jervis' resistance to all damage is additionally bypassed by Strikes from birds or avian creatures (including creatures who fly with wings, but not creatures who fly through magic alone)"

   - name: "[[Creature Family Ability Glossary/(Ghost) Rejuvenation|Rejuvenation]]"
     desc: " (divine) If Jervis is destroyed, he rejuvenates back in the underground chambers below Chopper's Isle and seeks out the carrier of the [[Equipment/Clockwork Songbird|Clockwork Songbird's]] head as long as they remain within 5 miles of Sandpoint.
-If the architect of his whole doom, the Red Bishop, is slain, Stoot can move on to the afterlife.\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
+If the architect of his whole doom, the Red Bishop, is slain, Stoot can move on to the afterlife.\n* * *\n\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
 A ghost can be permanently destroyed only if someone determines the reason for its existence and sets right whatever prevents the spirit from resting."

 attacks:
   - name: ""